Accomplishing all your Shopping desires with Malaysia Shopping Holidays

 For all the reading addicts, purchasing a book in Malaysia would be somewhat an expensive activity.
 BookXcess is a bookshop where you can purchase new books at fairly cheaper prices.
 Located in the Amcorpo Mall, BookXcess sells books with both paperback and hardcover along with imported magazines, audio books, and several other reading materials for a reasonable cost.
 You can be rest assured of the quality of these books as BookXcess sell only new and original copies.
 Explore the awesome collection and pick up some interesting things to read about.

 Located in the heart of Kuala Lumpur’s Chinatown, the Petaling Street Market will almost instantly catch your attention with a Chinese arch and blue covered walkway.
 You will probably never find this market empty, it is always bustling with people at any time of the day.
 Browse through the collection of t-shirts, electronics, DVDs, and other tourist trinkets.
-You can also get to taste the awesome Malay dish called Asam Laksa in the backstreets.
-One of the must-try dishes when you are in Malaysia.
+You can also get to taste the awesome Malay dish called Asam Laksa in the backstreets, one of the must-try dish in Malaysia.
 Other popular dishes to try out are Hainan Chicken Rice and Mee Goreng.
 Bargaining is considered a norm here, so if you want a crack a good deal, be ready to haggle over your pick.

 Malaysia is truly a shopper’s delight, from massive malls to the backstreets stalls of Petaling Street, the variety available at your disposal is simply unmatched.
 Finalizing on the venue for shopping is itself a big headache if you are here only for a couple of days as there are so many places to explore and shop.
 Some of the most popular malls in Kuala Lumpur are Pavilion KL, Fahrenheit88, Berjaya Times Square, and Suria KLCC.